wuhais/acmeair-netflixoss-dockerlocal/workspace/acmeair-driver/README.md

 These instructions will assist with setting up the workload for the Acme Air sample application using JMeter.
+The original instructions can be found from [here](https://github.com/acmeair/acmeair/wiki/jMeter-Workload-Instructions)
 ## Download Apache JMeter

 * Download Link:  [http://jmeter.apache.org](http://jmeter.apache.org)